- 1.Every specialty plate in Texas is now found on MyPlates.com?

 - A portfolio consisting of some plates available for online ordering, some requiring download of a TxDMV form and ordering from your County Tax-Assessor Collector

-Available only with My Plates Select plates, multi-year terms give you the convenience of not having to renew and pay for your specialty plate each year, as well as offering great savings for purchasing your longer term up-front versus paying annually.
-Purchasing a 3-year term can offer you savings up to 23%, and a 5-year term offers even more, up to 49%!
+Available only with My Plates Select plates, multi-year terms (three and five) give you the convenience of not having to renew and pay for your specialty plate each year, as well as offering great savings for purchasing your longer term up-front versus paying annually.
+Purchasing a three-year term can offer you savings up to 23%, and a five-year term offers even more, up to 49%!

-Renewal: On the year your multi-year renewal is due, the fee will be a line item on the registration renewal notice you receive annually from the TxDMV.
+Renewal: When your term is completing and renewal is due, the fee will be a line item on the registration renewal notice you receive annually from the TxDMV.
 There are three options available to renew your registration: In the majority of Texas counties, you can renew your vehicle registration online at www.texas.gov, renew by mail, or renew in person at your local county tax assessor-collector's office.